The Cost Of Marketing Inaction To Your Business

 Imagine if you had started your business without one potential client in the pipeline.
 You just set up shop one day and turned on an open sign, hoping the business would appear.
 That would not be a good strategy, would it?
 More than likely, previous content production efforts have not been consistent enough, and design efforts have not advanced with the times enough to maintain relevance.
 As noted in the two previous scenarios, an organization has built a website and not updated the design or filled it with useful content.
 For Google to promote a site through its algorithms, there must be consistent and relevant content added to the site on a regular basis.
 In many cases, a business with a good brand name does not need to rank on Google to be successful, but it does require a robust content library and modern web design.
 For a business to be successful online, it needs more than just a URL, content, and a #1 spot on Google.
 A company needs to invest in a comprehensive digital marketing plan that has actionable items to help increase the organization’s relevance in search rankings and hopefully simultaneously grow the business.

-4: If I invest in a marketing automation platform like HubSpot, I go all-in, but I don’t change my sales process or sales tactics at all, and don’t allow the things I do with my marketing platform to inform and improve the way I do sales, what will happen?
+4: If I invest in a marketing automation platform like HubSpot, but I don’t change anything with sales, what will happen?

 A HubSpot channel account manager will show up at your door in a black suit like the ones from Men In Black, and serve you account cancellation papers that indicate you will be 86’d for life from HubSpot, and that you are a failure at marketing and life.
 Then they will use a Neuralyzyer on you, and wipe your memory.